Adaptive Prior Selection in Gaussian Process Bandits with Thompson Sampling: Experiments

-In \cref{fig:eliminationAndEntropy}, the number of priors remaining in $|P_t|$ and the hyperposterior entropy is shown for the Intel experiment.
-Similar to the synthetic experiment, on average, the prior elimination methods eliminate less than 1 prior whereas the hyperposteriors of HP- and MAP GP-TS concentrate the equivalent of 80-90\% of the probability mass to one prior.
-The results for PeMS and PNW experiment are shown in \cref{fig:elimination,fig:entropy} in \cref{app:expresults}.
-Here, effectively no priors are eliminated.
-For the PNW experiment, the hyperposteriors do not concentrate as much compared to the other experiments.
-This could indicate that knowing the exact prior is not as important for the PNW data.
+The number of priors remaining in $|P_t|$ and the hyperposterior entropy for the real-world data experiments is shown in \cref{fig:elimination,fig:entropy} in \cref{app:expresults}.
+Similar to the synthetic experiments, on average, the prior elimination methods eliminate less than 1 prior at best and no priors (across all 500 seeds) at worst.
+In contrast, the hyperposterior of HP-GP-TS concentrates to the equivalent of 60-80\% of the probability mass to one prior.
+The relative standing in terms of reduced hyperposterior uncertainty between SCoreBO, HP-GP-TS and EEI remains consistent across all the experiments.
+SCoreBO reduces the hyperposterior uncertainty the most at the cost of significantly higher regret whereas HP-GP-TS provides a better balance between low regret and low hyperposterior uncertainty.